Orthopedics: Most Popular Articles

 A meniscus tear is an injury that can cause pain in the knee joint.
 Often referred to as torn cartilage, treatment may require surgery.

 There are many types of lumps and bumps that can be found on hands and wrists.
 Some of these bumps are cysts, some are tumors, and others are bone spurs.
-Learn about the common lumps and bumps found on and around the hand and wrist.

 A heel spur is a hook of bone that forms on the bone at the back of the foot.
 Heel spurs cause pain on the bottom of the foot.